PsyTeachR/introdataviz/docs/index.md

 ## Citing

-This manuscript and tutorial has been submitted for publication, however, has not yet undergone peer-review.
-Please note that this tutorial is likely to undergo changes before it is accepted for publication and we would encourage you to check for updates before citing.

 Please cite both the preprint and interactive online tutorial as:

-Nordmann, E., McAleer, P., Toivo, W., Paterson, H. & DeBruine, L. (2021).
-Data visualisation using R, for researchers who don't use R. Preprint. https://doi.org/10.31234/osf.io/4huvw
+Nordmann, E., McAleer, P., Toivo, W., Paterson, H. & DeBruine, L. (accepted).
+Data visualisation using R, for researchers who don't use R. Advances in Methods and Practices in Psychological Science.